 The White, Tiger the Bull sharks are capable of inflicting much more damage to humans than they do.
 However, the majority of people that are bitten are usually bitten once and released.
-This may indicate that the shark is not biting to procure food in the majority of cases (as commonly thought) but rather they may be investigating an attractive object.
-It is possible they may have initially mistaken a person for their normal prey and called off the attack when they realise that the taste from the initial bite or possibly because the objects behaviour is different from their normal prey.
+This would indicate that the shark is not biting to procure food in the majority of cases (as commonly thought) but rather they may be investigating an attractive object.
+It is possible they may have initially mistaken a person for their normal prey but called off the attack when they realise that the taste from the initial bite, or possibly because the objects behaviour is different, from their normal prey.

-Analysis of all unprovoked case histories from the ASAF indicate that 28% of attacks are fatal.
-This figure if consistent with global figures of 30% fatality rate (ISAF).
-Around 30% of all Australian shark attack cases do not result inan injury to the human (eg a bite to a surfboard or the shark is pushed away before it can bite, etc).
-It must be remember that any large animal should be considered potentially dangerous to humans (on land or in the sea) and sharks 2 metres or larger should also be considered potentially dangerous.
+Analysis of all unprovoked case histories from the ASAF indicate that 27% of attacks are fatal.
+This figure is consistent with global figures of 30% fatality rate (ISAF).
+Around 27% of all Australian shark attack cases do not result in an injury to the human (eg a bite to a surfboard or the shark is pushed away before it can bite, etc).
+It must be remember that any large animal should be considered potentially dangerous to humans (on land or in the sea) and sharks 2 metres in length or larger should also be considered potentially dangerous.

-There are several theories as to why sharks bite humans including hunger, inquisitiveness (i.e. testing an object with their mouth to see if it is edible), mistaken identity or invasion of the shark's personal space by the human.
-Many years ago there was a 'rogue' shark theory where it was thought an injured shark unable to feed normally starts to hunt humans.
-However, there is no scientific evidence to support this theory.
+There are many theories as to why sharks bite humans including hunger, inquisitiveness (i.e. testing an object with their mouth to see if it is edible), mistaken identity or invasion of the shark's personal space by the human and the 'rogue' shark theory but few are considered valid.
+These theories and more are discussed in detail in the article on Shark Attack Theories on this web page.
 It is not know if there are common motivating factor involved in all shark encounters because each shark/human interaction is unique and behavioural and environmental circumstances are different in every case.
 The only consitent circumstance is that people and sharks are in the water at the same time at the same location when the encounter occurs.

-Modern sharks have been on this earth for over 200 million years whereas humans have only been around for about 200,000 years (earliest recorded human remains found).
-However, it is only in the last century that people have entered the oceans on mass to swim - in Australia it was illegal to swim at the beach before 1904.
+Modern sharks have been on this earth for over 200 million years, whereas human ancestors have only been around for about 200,000 years (earliest recorded human remains found).
+However, it is only in the last century that people have entered the oceans on mass to swim.
+In Australia it was illegal to swim at the beach in daylight hours before 1904.
 Humans are not part of a sharks natural diet and sharks do not eat people regularly enough to sustain their energy requirements.
-There are some instances wher a shark has consumed a human or was suspected of eating a human but these are rare events.
-Records analysed since 1791 indicate only 37 case where the human body was not recovered.
-There are also case where the limb of a victim was removed only to be spat out and the shark swim away.
+There are some instances where a shark has consumed a human or was suspected of eating a human (no body recovered) but these are rare events.
+Records analysed for the last 100 years indicate only 25 case where the victims body was not recovered and presumed eaten.
+There are also cases where the limb of a victim was removed in an attack only to be spat out and the shark swims away.
 If a shark did eat humans as part of their natural diet they would have to eat many thousands of people each year and this clearly does not occur.
 Humans can only be considered an accidental prey item.